rayjlim/miniblog/README.md

 # Miniblog

-A headless CMS backend (php) with a Create React App front end.
+A headless CMS backend with a React App front end.
+Meant to be a personal journal

 ## Setup